mozzarellaV8/indexing-seneca/readme.md

 _On the potential harm from bad company and the need to address only honest prayers to God even away from other men._

 #### Letter 11 (Book I.11)
 _On physical blushing and moral bashfulness.
 Seneca argues that there are physical reactions a man cannot control and should not be blamed for.
-In •8 he uses his 'Epicurean'_ envoi _to change to a different theme; the recommendation to imagine one's actions under the observation of a respected and virtuous man._
+In •8 he uses his 'Epicurean'_ **envoi**<sup>[[4]](#notes)</sup> _to change to a different theme; the recommendation to imagine one's actions under the observation of a respected and virtuous man._

 #### Letter 12 (Book I.12)
 _Seneca uses a visit to his childhood home to illustrate how the  decay in his country villa, the decline of plane trees he himself planted, and finally the ageing of his childhood playmate have convinced him of his advanced age.
 This leads to consideration (•6) of each day as a fraction of a larger unit of natural time and the span of life, and the proper way to look forward to death, not unlike the maudlin Pacuvius (•8) who staged a performance of his own funeral every evening._